oils-for-unix/oils/doc/getting-started.md

 Getting Started
 ===============

+The [releases page](https://www.oilshell.org/releases.html) links to downloads and documentation (incl. this page) for every release.

 There are many ways to use Oil!

 - You can use it *interactively*, or you can write "shell scripts" with it.